MINISTRYGmbH/morrow-core/docs/controllers.md

 ==========

 The controller is the central point where you do all your work.
-In the previous article you have seen how the alias is created and how the controller path is derived from it.

 All controllers are located in the folder `app/` and are the only files there.

 The controller inheritance